Available Online and In Person

 The course includes:

-● Breath work, movement, positions for labour, hormonal regulation, restorative practices and more.
+● Breath work, movement, pelvic floor practice, positions for labour, hormonal regulation, restorative practices and more.

 ● Learn empowering tools and techniques for you to utilise during pregnancy and birth.